Opinion | Xi Jinping is surely rethinking his grand bromance with Putin

 Ultimately, Xi must decide whether to end the bromance now or later.
 He probably has the power to call off Putin’s brutalizing of Ukraine — but only if he intervenes forcefully.
 It’s a tough call for a man who has blundered into the wrong friendship.
 Xi thought he and Putin together could disrupt the Western alliance.
 He didn’t realize his pal was crazy.

 Xi’s best move now is to advance China’s position by negotiating a quick end to the crisis in Europe.
-Or, to put it another way: Advance China’s position by pushing Putin under a bus.
+Or, to put it another way: advance China’s position by pushing Putin under a bus.